DevSilv/DevSilv-bracket-string-validator/README.md

     - In particular, it makes use of [Node.js's experimental ECMAScript modules support](https://nodejs.org/api/esm.html).
 3. This application makes use of the [JSON format](https://en.wikipedia.org/wiki/JSON).
 4. This application's validation algorithm is taken from [this post on the 4programmers.net forum](https://4programmers.net/Forum/C_i_C++/327138-sprawdzenie_czy_wyrazenie_jest_nawiasowe?p=1594101#id1594101).
+5. This application makes use of the [JSDoc markup language](https://en.wikipedia.org/wiki/JSDoc).

 ## Sources